Battery On Law Enforcement Defense Lawyer in Fort Walton Beach

 Felony cases such as Battery on Law Enforcement are serious and they require skill and experience.
 At this stage, no one knows what the eventual outcome is going to be.
 Don’t trust any attorney who makes empty promises or guarantees.
 Attorneys like that care more about taking your money than they do about doing what is right for their clients.

-You deserve an attorney will be honest with you and who will always act in your best interest.
-I’ve been defending clients right here in Fort Walton Beach for over 13 years.
-I have the experience and creativity to execute defense strategies that get results for my clients.
+You deserve an attorney who will be honest with you and who will always act in your best interest.
+Flaherty Defense Firm has been defending clients right here in Fort Walton Beach since 2001.
+We have the experience and creativity to execute defense strategies that get results for our clients.